 While the massive coffee table tome by Ian Rusten and Jon Stebbins is intended for research minded Beach Boys fans interested in pinpointing when and where a special concert occurred, there is much more available than meets the eye.

 Rusten and Stebbins wrote their book in part as a thinly-veiled counterstrike to British author Keith Badman's similar but sometimes improperly researched 2004 book, The Beach Boys: The Definitive Diary of America's Greatest Band on Stage and in the Studio.
-Badman stopped short at arguably the band's final hurrah -- the nation's bicentennial and the endless publicity machine surrounding the controversial "Brian's Back" campaign exemplified on the 15 Big Ones album.
+Badman stopped short at arguably the band's final hurrah featuring the original lineup – the nation's bicentennial and the endless publicity machine surrounding the controversial "Brian's Back" campaign exemplified on the 15 Big Ones album.

-The 8.5" x 11" hardcover by Rusten and Stebbins differentiates from the earlier project by documenting nearly every known tour date played by the group through leader Carl Wilson's death in Feb.
+The 8.5" x 11" hardcover by Rusten and Stebbins differentiates from Badman's tome by documenting nearly every known tour date played by the group through leader Carl Wilson's death in Feb.
 1998.
-Selective dates from subsequent years, often confused by various touring factions led by Brian or Mike Love-Bruce Johnston are rounded up in short order.
+Selective dates from recent years, often muddied by various touring factions led by Brian Wilson or Mike Love-Bruce Johnston configurations, are also rounded up in short order.

 For the casual fan, informative sidebar chronologies on each page detailing the highs and lows of each respective year and gorgeous black and white or color photos appearing every four pages or so, many making their debut after decades in private hands, are hands down the best aspects of the book.